 All scholarship offers are conditional.
-You should read the terms outlined in your Letter of Offer for more details.
+You should read the terms outlined in your offer letter for more details.

 You need to advise the Scholarships and Financial Assistance office immediately if your circumstances change to ensure that you are still eligible to receive your scholarship.

 The payment amount and options available depend on the scholarship offered.
-Current scholarship holders should refer to their Letter of Offer for more information.
+Current scholarship holders should refer their offer letter for more information.